chipsenkbeil/memtable-rs/README.md

 In the core library, you will find four primary tables:

-- `MemDynamicTable`: table with a dynamic capacity for rows & columns
+- `DynamicTable`: table with a dynamic capacity for rows & columns
 - `FixedTable`: table with a fixed capacity for rows & columns
 - `FixedRowTable`: table with a fixed capacity for rows & dynamic capacity for columns
 - `FixedColumnTable`: table with a dynamic capacity for rows & fixed capacity for columns